jlduan/fba/docs/tutorials/cell_surface_protein_labeling/SC3_v3_NextGem_DI_PBMC_CSP_1K/tutorial.rst

 1k Human PBMCs Stained with a Panel of TotalSeq B Antibodies
 ============================================================

-Dataset: 1k Human PBMCs Stained with a Panel of TotalSeq B Antibodies, Dual Indexed
+**Dataset**: 1k Human PBMCs Stained with a Panel of TotalSeq B Antibodies, Dual Indexed

 The detailed description of this dataset can be found here_.